-Faculty: M. Danforth, S. Garcia, S. Jafarzadeh, W. Li, H. Mehrpouyan, T. Meyer, D. Meyers, L. Niu, M. Thomas, H. Wang, A. Wani
+Faculty: M. Danforth, S. Garcia, S. Jafarzadeh, S. Kukreja, W. Li, H. Mehrpouyan, T. Meyer, D. Meyers, M. Thomas, H. Wang, A. Wani

 Program Description

 Computer Science is a constantly evolving discipline.
 To quote the Association for Computing Machinery, “Computer Science is not simply concerned with the design of computing devices-nor is it just the art of numerical calculation. . . .
 Computer Science is concerned with information in much the same sense that Physics is concerned with energy; it is devoted to the representation, storage, manipulation, and presentation of information in an environment permitting automatic information systems.”